What is supported homes?

 As a host, you will provide a young person with a furnished room, and help them learn to live independently.

-Our young people are in care, or care leavers aged 16 to 21, they may have left foster care or experienced a family breakdown.
+The young people you'll support may have left or be leaving foster care or experienced a family breakdown.
 You will be encouraging young people to be independent by providing emotional support and independent living skills, such as cooking, cleaning and budgeting.

 Who we support